TNMEM/realestate2009/README.md

 There is a little bit of everything: PHP, AJAX, jQUERY etc.

-Notice the maps with pins for the compared properties.
+Notice the (Microsoft) maps with pins for the compared properties.
 If you click "Big Map" then change to aerial view, a shift-right-click on a house will attempt to fill in the address of the clicked-on house.